Actyx/Actyx/web/developer.actyx.com/docs/pond/in-depth/eventual-consistency.md

 The `Pond` offers a function called `getNodeConnectivity` which gives information about how well connected the underlying ActyxOS currently is.
-It’s a good idea to make this information available in the UI via some small indicator.
+It’s a good idea to make this information available in the UI via some small indicator ([example](https://github.com/Actyx/industrial-ui/tree/master/src/components/NetworkStatusIcon)).

 Do note however that connectivity quality is only ever something after the fact!
-Even if connectivity was good just one second ago, it may be gone since half a second.
+Even if connectivity was good just a second ago, the next message sent may already be lost to a connection issue that is starting just now.

 # True Consistency